nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
+TAssist detects an error in the entered command.

+    * 3a1.
+TAssist prompts for the correct command.

+    * 3a2.
+TA enters a new command.

+      Steps 3a1-3a2 are repeated until the command entered is correct.

+      Use case resumes from step 3.

+* 3b.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 3b1.
+TAssist shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 *{More to be added}*